Nordix/metal3-dev-tools/tools/setup_machines/README.md

 **Test case 2:**

-- Setup: Custom kubeconfig-init with only api-server non-default IP
+- Setup: Custom kubeconfig-init with only api-server given a non-default IP
 - Desired result: Both api-server and etcd use the given IP
 - Actual Result: As expected
-- Observation: On the joining node, the default IP was used for both etcd and api-server, i.e. The joining string did not contributed in IP selection.
+- Observation: On the joining node, the default IP was used for both etcd and api-server, i.e. The IP in the joining string did not contribute in IP selection.

 **Test case 3:**

 - Setup: Custom kubeconfig-init and kubeconfig-join with etcd on IP1 and api-server on IP2 where both IP1 and IP2 are non-default
 - Desired result: api-server and etcd use their respective IPs
 - Actual Result: As expected
-- Observation: On the joining node, the default IP was used for both etcd and api-server, i.e. The joining string did not contributed in IP selection.
+- Observation: On the joining node, the default IP was used for both etcd and api-server, i.e. The IP in the joining string did not contribute in IP selection.

 **Test case 4:**

 - Setup: Custom kubeconfig-init with etcd on master1 has IP1 and api-server on master 1 has IP2 where both IP1 and IP2 are non-default.
-The kubeconfig-join configures api-server in master 2 to use own non-default IP3 and points to the api-server IP1 in master 1 as the **K8S_API_ENDPOINT_INTERNAL** (The config files are attache in later sections)
+The kubeconfig-join configures api-server in master 2 to use its own non-default IP3 and points to the api-server IP1 in master 1 as the **K8S_API_ENDPOINT_INTERNAL** (The config files are attache in later sections)
 - Desired result: The api-server and etcd in master 1 and api-server in master 2 use the given IP
 - Actual Result: As expected
-- Observation: On the joining node, the given IP was used for api-server, i.e. The joining configuration file contributed in IP selection.
+- Observation: On the joining node, the given IP was used for api-server, i.e. The joining configuration file has an influence in IP selection.

 ## Observations

 Here we just pinpoint the answers for the questions asked in [Motivation](#Motivation) section:

-- How do these components choose which interfaces to use?
+How do these components choose which interfaces to use?
-- By default
+- They use the interface on default network.

-- How do we influence the choice during init phase?
+How do we influence the choice during init phase?

 - Using kubeadm-init config file

-- How do we influence the choice during join phase?
+How do we influence the choice during join phase?

 - Using kubeadm-join config file

-- How granular the configuration could be made?
+How granular the configuration could be made?

-- Only the case where the api server and the etcd use the same none defautl ip works .....
+- Only the case where the api server and the etcd use the SAME none defautl ip works
-- Making separate was not succeeding on the joining end as it always takes ........
+- Making them use separate interfaces (IPs) was not succeeding on the joining end.

 ## kubeadm-init config file sample